Amtrak train that derailed was going just under speed limit

 “This has all the earmarks of a track buckle also,” Quimby said.
 “Sometimes a locomotive, which is heavier, will make it through” a buckled track, “but the cars following won’t.
 You saw that in this accident,” he said.

-Quimby said a malfunction of the switch seems less likely because, he believes, the switch would have been inspected when the track in the area was checked last week.
+A malfunction of the switch seems less likely, Quimby said, because the switch would have been inspected when the track was checked last week.

 Another possibility was a defect in the rail, said railroad safety expert David Clarke, director of the Center for Transportation Research at the University of Tennessee.
 He noted that regular testing does not always catch such problems.